-Meals payments may also be made using eFunds and online payment system.
-No cash is accepted in the lunch line payments must be made through the school office or online.

-9 - 12 Grade - Lunch money is turned in by students in the OHS office or checks only can be placed in the drop box located outside the school office.
-Please do not put cash into the drop box.
+- Funds must be deposited into a student's account prior to purchasing any item in the school cafeteria. - Deposits may be made at any District School Office. - Meals payments may also be made using eFunds and online payment system.
+No cash is accepted in the lunch line payments must be made through the school office or online. - 9 12 Grade Lunch money is turned in by students in the OHS office.

-\To ensure proper credit for deposits please place lunch deposit in an envelope with the students full name, school, and deposit amount written on the outside of the envelope.
+To ensure proper credit for deposits please place lunch deposit in an envelope with the student's full name, school, and deposit amount written on the outside of the envelope.
 You may deposit for all students in your family at one school; be sure to write all students school and the amount for each student on the envelope.
 Funds received after 10:00am will be credited to the next day.

 NOTE: All balances from the end of last year will carry over to the next school year.
-Balances will also follow Students as they move to a different building in our district.
+Balances will also follow students as they move to a different building in our district.
 Refunds will only be given upon graduation or if you move from the District.

-E-Funds - Payments for student meal accounts may be made online through a service called e-funds.
-By going to the school district's website, www.ocusd.net and selecting online meal payment, you may make meal payments for all your students with a credit card or a bank account transfer from your checking account.
+E-Funds Online Meal Payment - Payments for student meal accounts may be made online through a service called e-funds.
+By going to the school district's website, www.ocusd.net and selecting Make/View meal payments, you may make meal payments for all your students with a credit card or a bank account transfer from your checking account.

-\ If you are new to the system you will need your students ID number.
+If you are new to the system you will need your student's ID number.
 It may be obtained by calling the Food Service Director at 815-732-5300 EXT 2118.